garden-co/jazz-vibe-starter-berlin/README.md

 ```

 Then add the query param `?sync=ws://localhost:4200` to the URL of the example app (e.g., `http://localhost:5173/?peer=ws://localhost:4200`), or set the `sync` parameter of the `<JazzProvider>` component in [./src/2\_main.tsx](./src/2_main.tsx).

-## 🤖 Use with LLMs

-The project contains 2 agentic flows:

-* 📄 `.cursor/rules/generate-jazz-schema.mdc` – helps with generating a Jazz schema based on user input (e.g., "generate the schema for a notes app")
-* ❓ `.cursor/rules/jazz-general-help.mdc` – helps with general Jazz questions (e.g., "how do file uploads work in Jazz?")

-### 🖱️ With Cursor

-Both rules are picked up and triggered automatically by the Cursor Agent, based on the user's request.

-### ⚡ With Bolt.new

-* Clone this repo in Bolt by accessing: [https://bolt.new/\~/github.com/garden-co/jazz-vibe-starter-berlin](https://bolt.new/~/github.com/garden-co/jazz-vibe-starter-berlin)
-* Reference a rule in your chat message, e.g.: "`Use @.cursor/rules/generate-jazz-schema.mdc to generate a schema for a notes app`"